stellar888/tech-assignment-bg/README.md

   * `start_time`, `end_time`, `type`
 * Uses dynamic SQL to filter based on parameters.
+* Fields used in the `WHERE` clause are indexed to improve performance.
 * Records are grouped by `destinationId`, each group includes:

   * Matching records